MMufuT/MMufuT/README.md

 ## Hey, I'm Mufu!

-📚 I'm Currently a Rising Senior @ Case Western Reserve University pursuing a B.S.
+📚 I'm Currently a Senior @ Case Western Reserve University pursuing a B.S.
 Degree in Computer Science

-### ☀️ This Summer, I'm interning as:
-- A Software Development Team Lead for Our National Conversation
-- A Software Engineering Research Intern for the University of Louisville
 ---
 ### Some of my Hobbies Include: